bigfix/developer.bigfix.com/site/reference/types/date.md

 # type: date

-The &lt;date&gt; objects are the various inspectors that access the date types.
+The `date` objects are the various inspectors that access the date types.

 # day_of_month of &lt;date&gt;